-In Q2 of 2020, one of the clothing sites Zalora, recorded two million downloads of its app, about 7-12% increase in share of new customers in revenue.
-Recently the company’s COO Rostin Javedi said that COVID-19 has changed shopping behaviour and it only looks brighter for online marketplaces Southeast Asia.
+In Q2 of 2020, one of the clothing sites Zalora, recorded two million downloads of its app, about a 7-12% increase in share of new customers in revenue.
+Recently the company’s COO Rostin Javedi said that COVID-19 has changed shopping behaviour and it only looks brighter for online marketplaces in Southeast Asia.

 With medical research still in its nascent stage, there was no better option than to rely on technological affordances.
-But as the saying goes, every crisis presents and opportunity and the e-commerce sector has epitomized this phenomenon.
+But as the saying goes, “every crisis presents and opportunity” and the e-commerce sector has epitomized this phenomenon.
 The maturity of the market has improved by several folds, especially in the urban or over-populated areas.

 Based on an internal case study of ASEAN Business Partners’ team members in Indonesia, Philippines, Singapore and Vietnam, we found that there was an increase in e-commerce usage and atleast five new apps ranging for fintech, retail, logistics and health etc. were explored.
 This could be because many “essential supply” goods and services started taking their businesses online during the pandemic.

-Super App market is forecasted to be at US $23 billion in 2025.
+The global super apps market was valued at USD 64.61 billion in 2022 and is expected to grow at a CAGR of 27.5% during 2023-2032.
 Some of the important services in this segment are ridesharing, food delivery, fintech, digital banking, e-commerce.
 Super Apps generally create a strong engagement with different businesses through the app all day.
 Over US $43 billion has been spent on Super Apps across ASEAN, China gets about 6x this number.
-Of the Super Apps services, fintech may be the biggest disrupter as this would be the entry point for other services.Luxury brands are also finding place buyers online especially for clothing.
+Of the Super Apps services, fintech may be the biggest disrupter as this would be the entry point for other services.
+Luxury brands are also finding place buyers online especially for clothing.
 Some of the respondents said that they would buy a product without touch and feel if it came from the brand’s website.
 Others said that they would spend upto USD 1000 and this threshold amount has risen during the pandemic.
 One of the e-commerce sites reported that their customer-base is that of 25-35 age group for luxury segment and unique luxury buyers were on an average 36 and above.
 This is very much in line with ASEAN’S average age of the population.

-An e-Conomy SEA report by Google, Tamasek, says that 40 million people in Indonesia, Malaysia, Singapore, Thailand, the Philippines and Vietnam came online for the first time during the pandemic until November 2020.
-The internet users in the region rose upto 400 million from 250 million five years ago.
+An e-Conomy SEA report by Google, says that 40 million people in Indonesia, Malaysia, Singapore, Thailand, Philippines and Vietnam came online for the first time during the pandemic until November 2020.
+The internet users in the region rose to 400 million from 250 million five years ago.
 What could not be achieved in a decade of existence of e-commerce was achieved in a few months into the pandemic.
-In 2020, Southeast Asia clocked over 11% of the world’s app downloads and Indonesia was leading with a global share of 4%, the highest in the region.
-The region is becoming a mobile-first region as more activities migrating to mobile from gaming and entertainment to communications, finance and payments.

 With four of its publishers in the top 10 ranking including Amanotes, OneSoft, VNG and BACHASoft, Vietnam market has gained an edge over the others in ASEAN.
 Vietnam’s Momobank is looking to start digital banking which also is a huge driver of online goods and services consumption.